tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-PlantCare-Atheer-Abdullah/README.md

 ## User stories
-●  Remind the user of times to take care of the plants through tasks.
+●   Watering tasks at the right time

 ● Displays information، pictures about plants and their care and will be able to search by the plant's name.

-● Shows the user the plant's needs such as water, fertilizer, and enviroment.
+● Shows the user the plant's needs such as water, fertilizer.

 ● Dispaly a description about the plant.

-● The user will have his own plants list.

 ● The user will have a list of common plants problems and how to solve them.